 There are a number of good reasons to curate content.
 Here are 6:

-- Increase inbound links to your site - Naturally when you are publishing curated content you will link out to the source of each curated piece of information.
-That link will notify the author and draw his attention to your post.
-He or she may then link back to you…sharing your content with his audience via blog, Twitter, Facebook or all of the above.
+- Increase inbound links to your site - Naturally, when you are publishing curated content, you will link out to the source of each curated piece of information.
+That link will notify the author and draw his or her attention to your post.
+He or she may then link back to you, sharing your content with his or her audience via a blog, Twitter, Facebook or all of the above.
 This is a great way to get high-authority links back to your site.
-Plus, when you create valuable content by curation…whether it’s a mashup, distillation or elevation…your readers will also link to your post on their own blogs because of its value.
+Plus, when you create valuable content by curation – whether it’s a mashup, distillation or elevation – your readers will also link to your post on their own blogs because of its value.

 - Optimize for long-tail keywords - Putting together a good aggregation or elevation piece will naturally target long-tail keywords to help draw traffic for that narrow range of searchers.
 You can see this when you are focusing on a particular topic like the Penguin update.
 Valuable long-tail keywords on that topic could be “recovering from Penguin update” or “ways to recover from Penguin.”
 Curated content will give you plenty of opportunities to use those terms.